Dpdl-io/Dpdl-sample-Apps/DpdlMQTTApp.md

 <img src="https://www.dpdl.io/images/platform/examples/dpdlmqttapp/DpdlMQTTApp_screen.png" width="60%" height="60%">

-As Dpd allows the embedding of other programming languages, this Dpdl sample app can make use of the 'Mongoose' C library to implement the mqtt protocol layer components (server/client).
+As Dpd allows the embedding of other programming languages, this Dpdl sample app can make use of the powerful 'Mongoose' C library to implement the mqtt protocol layer components (server/client).
 The whole C library is compiled at runtime and linked with the ebmedded
-C code which is than dynamically executed at runtime.
+Dpdl C code which is than dynamically executed at runtime.

 ### Modules